2011 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) Washington Capitals vs. (5) Tampa Bay Lightning

 This was the second playoff series between these two teams.
-Washington and Tampa Bay previously met in the 2003 Eastern Conference Quarterfinals, where Tampa Bay defeated Washington in six games.
+Washington and Tampa Bay previously met in the 2003 Eastern Conference quarterfinals, where Tampa Bay defeated Washington in six games.
 In the six-game regular season series between these teams, Washington won four games (including one win in a shootout).
 In game one, Sean Bergenheim, the player with the winning goal in game seven against Pittsburgh, opened the scoring for Tampa Bay, but goals from Alexander Semin and Eric Fehr put Washington up 2–1, only for Tampa Bay to regain the lead and win with Steven Stamkos' late second period power play goal.
-Late in game two, Tampa Bay was up 2–1, when Alexander Ovechkin received a pass from behind the net to tie the game at two, but in overtime, Tampa Bay forward Vincent Lecavalier put in his second goal of the game to win it for Tampa Bay.
+Late in game two, Tampa Bay was up 2–1, when Capitals forward and captain Alexander Ovechkin received a pass from behind the net to tie the game at two, but in overtime, Tampa Bay forward and captain Vincent Lecavalier put in his second goal of the game to win it for Tampa Bay.
 Game three was a hard-fought game for Washington, after being up 3–2 to start the third period.
 However, Washington would ultimately lose game three by a score of 4–3.
 Washington would then lose game four by a score of 5–3, to fall to Tampa Bay in a 4–0 series sweep.

 (2) Philadelphia Flyers vs. (3) Boston Bruins

 This was the sixth playoff series between these two teams.
-It was a rematch of the previous year's Eastern Conference Semifinals, in which Philadelphia came back from a 3–0 deficit to beat Boston in seven games.
+It was a rematch of the previous year's Eastern Conference semifinals, in which Philadelphia came back from a 3–0 series deficit to beat Boston in seven games.
 Boston swept Philadelphia out of the playoffs, avenging their blown 3–0 lead to move on to the Eastern Conference Final for the first time since 1992.
 This series featured some goaltending trouble for Philadelphia; Boston outscored Philadelphia 20–7 in four games.
 Brian Boucher started the first three games, but was pulled in all three: he was removed from games one and three due to performance, and he was briefly removed from game two due to injury.
 In all, Philadelphia started three different goaltenders in the 11 games that they played in the 2011 playoffs; six of those games featured a change of goalie.

-Western Conference Semifinals
+Western Conference semifinals

 (1) Vancouver Canucks vs. (5) Nashville Predators

 This was the first playoff series between these two teams.
 It was also the first time that the Nashville Predators played in the second round of the playoffs.
 Vancouver and Nashville had split the four-game regular season series between them.
-Vancouver won this series in six games to advance to the Conference Finals for the first time since 1994.
-Each game in this series was decided by just a single goal (with the exception of an empty net goal scored by Vancouver in game four).
+Vancouver won this series in six games to advance to the Conference finals for the first time since 1994.
+Each game in this series was decided by just a single goal (with the exception of an empty net goal scored by Vancouver captain Henrik Sedin in game four).